mkeke/mkeke/readme.md

 I work as a senior web developer at Schibsted Marketing Services in Oslo, Norway.

 I have a strong fondness for JavaScript, HTML, SVG and CSS.

-Below are some of my recent spare time projects, because I can't get enough of them bits and bytes, ya know?
+Below are some of my recent passion-based spare-time projects, because I can't get enough of them bits and bytes, ya know?

 Regarding the photo: It's the nearest color in the Commodore 64 color palette.
 The dominant color is set as background, and for each 8x8 pixel chunk the nearest color is kept.
 If you must know.